 The youth’s family is initially contacted and welcomed to be present for their child’s pre-placement meeting.
 Depending on availability and family presence, this meeting will take place in the family home, or child’s current placement, at Deaconess, or a neutral community location of the family’s choosing.

-Families are supported and encouraged to actively participate in their child’s treatment.
-At the Deaconess Home, we patiently and consistently work with families to find ways that are comfortable for them to be an integral part of planning and treatment.
-Whenever possible, Meetings are scheduled to accommodate family’s schedules.
+Treatment reviews are written quarterly by the Clinician to assess progress towards the intended result outlined in the service plan.
+Families are invited and encouraged to actively participate in treatment.
 Meetings to address treatment needs may be scheduled at any time, to bring the team together, to address issues, concerns or to discuss overall planning and progress.
 Below, please find a list of treatment meetings that are common for all of our families.

 Clinical staff provide, at minimum, bi-weekly family counseling to each resident and identified caregiver.
 In each case, the Clinician will complete necessary referrals to the appropriate resources based on current barriers to achieving treatment goals that will otherwise extend a resident’s stay.

 In all cases, Family time is prioritized, including visits at the program, in the community and at-home.

 Within thirty days of a residents’ discharge, clinical staff contacts the referring agency for a status update.
 Clinical staff contacts the family to schedule a post-discharge visit or phone call.
 Visits are dependent on the geographical location of the service recipient.
 During that time, the Clinician assesses the family’s current progress towards maintaining the permanency goal.
 Should the family identify any barriers to following through with post-discharge recommendations, clinical staff can support the family by exploring community resources to address the need.